 We have a revolving line of credit, expiring in September 2009, which provides for a committed borrowing capacity of \$150 million.
 Subject to the willingness of existing or new lenders under the credit facility to advance additional funds, we may increase our borrowing capacity under the facility by up to an additional \$100 million.
 The facility allows us to cash collateralize the facility, at our option, in order to lower the cost of borrowings or letters of credit.
 If cash collateralized, this facility requires LP to pledge, as security for its reimbursement obligations under the facility, cash collateral in an amount equal to 105% of the face amount of the borrowings or letters of credit outstanding under the facility at any time.
-At December 31, 2007, we had no borrowing capacity, totaled approximately \$33.3 million as of December 31, 2007 and were cash collateralized with \$35.0 million.
+At December 31, 2007, we had no borrowings outstanding under the facility.
+Letters of credit issued and outstanding, which reduce our borrowing capacity, totaled approximately \$33.3 million as of December 31, 2007 and were cash collateralized with \$35.0 million.